Are You There, Vodka? It's Me, Chelsea: Re-Gift

 Chelsea finds herself stuck going to the birthday party of someone she barely knows, and has no choice but to re-gift a used, but hardly played, board game.
 She also finds herself bartending at the dinner because the restaurant lacks one of her requirements: a full bar.

 Jumped

 Chelsea decides she needs to lose weight before her birthday and signs up for a private kickboxing class.
 After losing enough weight to be proud, she decides to treat herself and pigs out on a mountain of junk food from Starbucks.
-After eating it all at her apartment, and taking out her energy with cleaning, Chelsea falls asleep and wakes up exhausted.
+After eating it all at her apartment, and taking out her energy with cleaning, she falls asleep and wakes up exhausted.
 Her friend calls and yells at her for not picking her up at the airport and Chelsea leaves to get her.
 On the way, she nearly drives into a group of fourteen-year-old girls, one of whom calls her a cunt.
-She gets out to yell at them for calling her this and they attack her.
+She gets out to berate them, and they attack her.